 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Multiple Myeloma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-Myeloma often causes structural bone damage resulting in painful fractures (bone breaks).
+Myeloma often causes structural bone damage resulting in painful fractures or bone breaks.
 Myeloma is usually called multiple myeloma because most people (90%) have multiple bone lesions at the time it is diagnosed.
-Solitary plasmacytoma is a mass of myeloma cells that involve only one site in the bone or other organs (most commonly in the upper respiratory tract, including the nose and throat).
+Solitary plasmacytoma is a mass of myeloma cells that involve only one site in the bone or other organs, most commonly in the upper respiratory tract, including the nose and throat.
 Extramedullary plasmacytoma describes myeloma that started outside the bone marrow in locations such as the lymph glands, sinuses, throat, liver, or under the skin.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.